zdanov/git_workshop/README.md

-hey hey hey
-Hello World!!!

-this is Ivan at the Git workshop.

-another change here
+This is the new and updated README file